calroc/Thun/docs/Correcet_Programming.rst

 This makes it clear that *each expression in Laws of Form calculus is describing a digital Boolean circuit*.
 The names are its inputs and its Void/Mark value is its output.
-Each boundary is a `multi-input NOR gate <https://en.wikipedia.org/wiki/Logical_NOR>`__, known as the Peirce arrow or Quine dagger (See `Sheffer stroke <https://en.wikipedia.org/wiki/Sheffer_stroke>`__ and `NOR gate <https://en.wikipedia.org/wiki/NOR_gate>`__.)
+Each boundary is a `multi-input **NOR** gate <https://en.wikipedia.org/wiki/Logical_NOR>`__, known as the Peirce arrow or Quine dagger (See `Sheffer stroke <https://en.wikipedia.org/wiki/Sheffer_stroke>`__ and `NOR gate <https://en.wikipedia.org/wiki/NOR_gate>`__.)
 Instead of two Boolean values there is only one value and non-existance.

-Let’s build Circuits
+Let's build Circuits
 ====================

-In order to work with expressions as digital circuits, let’s define some helper functions that will create logic circuits out of simpler forms.
+In order to work with expressions as digital circuits, let's define some helper functions that will create logic circuits out of simpler forms.
 The names of the functions below reflect the choice of Mark as Boolean ``True`` but this is `just a convention <#Appendix:-Duals>`__.